red5pro/terraform-oci-red5pro/README.md

   source                = "../../"
-  type                  = "single"                                # Deployment type: single, cluster, autoscaling name                  = "red5pro-single"                        # Name to be used on all the resources as identifier path_to_red5pro_build = "./red5pro-server-0.0.0.b0-release.zip" # Absolute path or relative path to Red5 Pro server ZIP file
+  type                  = "single"                                # Deployment type: single, cluster, autoscaling name                  = "red5pro-single"                        # Name to be used on all the resources as identifier ubuntu_version        = "20.04"                                 # Ubuntu version to be used for machine, it can either be 20.04 or 22.04 path_to_red5pro_build = "./red5pro-server-0.0.0.b0-release.zip" # Absolute path or relative path to Red5 Pro server ZIP file

   # Oracle Cloud Account Details